deepanshs/mrsimulator/docs/introduction/isotopomers_example.rst

 :math:`^{13}\text{C}` `satellite peaks <https://en.wikipedia.org/wiki/Carbon-13_NMR_satellite>`_
 which arise from couplings between :math:`^{1}\text{H}` and :math:`^{13}\text{C}` in low-abundance isotopomers.

-We begin with the common Python practice of importing all the required packages and classes at the beginning of the code.
+We begin with a common Python practice of importing all the required packages and classes at the beginning of the code.

 .. plot::